MicrosoftDocs/Hololens/hololens/hololens2-compliance.md

 ## Privacy Overview

 HoloLens 2 is a self-contained Windows computer, running Windows Holographic, that runs apps and solutions in an immersive mixed reality environment.
 It can be used as a secure offline device or deployed as a [managed device](https://docs.microsoft.com/mem/intune/fundamentals/windows-holographic-for-business) within your organization.
-See the following links to understand how the HoloLens 2 and Microsoft uses and protects your data;
+See the following links to understand how the HoloLens 2 and Microsoft uses and protects your data:
 1. [Microsoft Privacy Statement - HoloLens](https://privacy.microsoft.com/privacystatement) – expand the **Enterprise and developer** section in the left navigation menu and select **Enterprise and developer software and appliances**.
 Go to the **HoloLens** section.
 2. [Windows 10 and your online services](https://privacy.microsoft.com/windows10privacy)
 3. [Windows 10 & Privacy Compliance Guide](https://docs.microsoft.com/windows/privacy/windows-10-and-privacy-compliance)